kyle-mckay/COMP210-U1/docs/trends.md

 > Source: Page 20 "Inside the Industry"

 One rising trend from the late 19th and early 21st century was "Tech Clothing".
-Put simply, Tech Clothing was clothing designed with the accessability and security of your personal portable devices in mind.
-Like backpacks with hidden channels for wired headphones, or laptop sleeves; these particular garments were equipt with numerous pockets, channels and sleeves.
+Put simply, Tech Clothing was clothing designed with the accessibility and security of your personal portable devices in mind.
+Like backpacks with hidden channels for wired headphones, or laptop sleeves; these particular garments were equipped with numerous pockets, channels and sleeves.
 This includes space for cell phones, portable media players, tablets and any number of portable mobile device you can think of.
 If you are on the go with any combination of these (or more), Tech Clothing may just be a trend that is (or was) for you!

 <img src="./img/tech clothing.png" alt="Tech Clothing Example" width="400"/>